jamil-babayev/File-Uploader/Readme.md

 # TCP File Transfer System

 ## Overview
 A Node.js implementation of a TCP-based file transfer system with real-time progress tracking.
-The system consists of:
+The project is a CLI tool and consists of:
 - **Server**: Receives and stores files in `./storage`
 - **Client**: Sends files with progress display